ObjectModules/deploy/[Mapping]-Merging.md

 So it means that _The Fourth_ is exist from the beginning till the end. _The Fourth_ is exist everywhere. _The Fourth_ is overall.
 Without _The Fourth_ all is nothing!

-You may found that on every step of process, we always gave you a sample in our daily live, we began with the words _Consider in a sense way.. bla bla bla_.
+You may found that on every step of process, we always gave you a sample in our daily live, we always began with the words: _Consider in a sense way.. bla bla bla_.

 Here we apologize for not to do so.
+Since we found this concept we always give our respect to _The Fourth_.
 You may find a sense way by yourself.
-Since we found this concept we always give our respect to _The Fourth_.

 Please check the appearance of the settlement on the _[[next section|[Mapping]-Settlement]]_.
 ***